Moses Wetang'ula

-Moses Masika Wetang'ula (born 13 September 1956), is the Speaker of the National Assembly of Kenya in 2025.
+Moses Francis Masika Wetang'ula (born 13 September 1956), is the Speaker of the National Assembly of Kenya in 2025, after being elected on September 8, 2022.
 He is also the leader of the FORD-Kenya, one of the most popular political parties in Western Kenya.
 He served as Kenya's Minister for Foreign Affairs from 2008 to 2010 and from 2011 to 2012, and as Minister for Trade from 2012 to 2013.

 Early life and education

 Wetangula attended Nalondo Primary School, Busakala Secondary school, Teremi Secondary School, and Friends School Kamusinga.
 He graduated from the University of Nairobi with a Bachelor of Laws (LLB) degree.
 He was a member of the Board of Directors of ICROSS Kenya from 1989, until he became Kenya's Minister for Foreign Affairs.

 Political career

 Wetangula was nominated as a Kanu MP after the 1992 general election, serving until 1997.
-He has held several other previous public positions which include that of the magistrate and the chairman Electricity Regulatory Board.
+He had served as a magistrate before his nomination and later as chairman of the Electricity Regulatory Board after his 1997 election loss.
 Wetangula actively participated in organisation of funds-drives to set up projects on self-help basis and has been offering legal services to the local people.
 He has mobilised women and the youth to initiate income generating projects.

 Wetangula was elected to the National Assembly in the December 2002 parliamentary election, and has never lost in any of the election he has participated ever since.
 He was appointed into the cabinet by President Mwai Kibaki on 8 January 2008, amid Kenyan crisis, 2007-2008 regarding the results of the concurrent presidential election, Wetangula was named Minister for Foreign Affairs.
 Later in January, in reaction to criticism from the United Kingdom regarding the presidential election, Wetangula summoned the United Kingdom's High Commissioner, Adam Wood, to complain, and he said that "our elections don't need a stamp of authority from the House of Commons".
 After a power-sharing agreement was reached between Kibaki and Raila Odinga, both of whom claimed victory in the presidential election, Wetangula retained his post in the Grand Coalition Cabinet named on 13 April 2008.

 British Minister for Africa Henry Bellingham met Kenyan Foreign Minister Moses Wetangula on 21 September 2011 in New York City.

 In March 2012, Wetangula was stranded in Bamako, Mali during a coup d'état.
 He was evacuated after being trapped in his hotel room for several days.
 Shortly after his return, he was appointed Trade Minister by Kibaki.